 RAM vs Cache Memory

 The memory of a computer is organized in a pattern that is called ‘hierarchy’ and they are placed serially around the processor.
-Their position is selected considering the role of them, taken the time to access them, cost and capacity.
+Their position is selected considering the role of them, taken the time to access them, cost, and capacity.
 RAM and cache memory both are two important members of this memory hierarchy of the CPU.
 RAM is considered as the main memory of the computer where the cache is a special memory type used by the CPU.

-It seems that RAM and Cache memory are kinds of similar as they both help processor by storing CPU data temporarily for further uses.
-But there are some fundamental differences between this two.
+It seems that RAM and Cache memory are kinds of similar as they both help the processor by storing CPU data temporarily for further uses.
+But there are some fundamental differences between these two.
 Cache memory is closer to the CPU when compared to the RAM position.
 Cache memory is much faster in speed and more expensive than RAM.
 Cache memory management is done fully by hardware devices but RAM is managed by the operating systems of the PC.

 Levels of Cache Memory

-There are mainly 3 levels of a cache memory on modern CPU cores.
+There are mainly 3 levels of cache memory on modern CPU cores.
 They refer to the distance from the CPU where Level 1 is the closest.
 They are:

 - Level 1 (L1) Cache: L1 cache is called primary or internal cache.
 It is very small and tightly bound to the actual processing unit of the CPU.
 It tends to be around 4-32 KB depending on the CPU architecture.
-It can fulfill data request within 3 CPU clock ticks.
+It can fulfill data requests within 3 CPU clock ticks.

 - Level 2 (L2) Cache: L2 cache is larger than L1 but it is a bit slower.
 It needs 20 CPU ticks to fulfill a request.
 It is generally tied to a CPU core.
 Its storage capacity is more, from 64 KB to 8 MB.
 The current CPUs used advanced transfer cache on their processor chip that is one kind of L2 cache.